The islands in the northern archipelago

 The ferries Silvertärnan, Vesta and Ylva have cafés on board.
 So why not grab a Swedish ‘fika’ on the way out to the southern archipelago.
 The Silvertärnan, Vesta and Ylva ferries traffic the routes 281, 282 and 283.
 In the time table you can see when the café is open.

 The on board cafés serve hot and cold beverages, sandwiches, buns and cookies, as well as ice cream and candy.
-They’re open 7 days a week from early morning to late afternoon/evening and accept cash, and cards.
+They’re open 7 days a week from early morning to late afternoon/evening and accept Swish, and cards.

 Vinga in the outer archipelago